shopware/frontends/apps/docs/src/best-practices/deployment.md

 # Deployment

-Shopware Frontends can be deployed in multiple ways, depending on the setup you are using.
+Shopware Composable Frontends can be deployed in multiple ways, depending on the setup you are using.
 Most likely you will be using either a static hosting service or a server with a Node.js runtime.
 The different options and approaches are described below.

 ## Static hosting